Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

          return loss

-The :meth:`~pytorch_lightning.core.lightning.LightningModule.log` object automatically reduces the requested metrics across the complete epoch.
+The :meth:`~pytorch_lightning.core.lightning.LightningModule.log` object automatically reduces the requested metrics across a complete epoch and devices.
 Here's the pseudocode of what it does under the hood:

 .. code-block:: python